ivucica/theoutcast/theoutcast/readme.txt

 5. INSTRUCTIONS

 Before playing the game, copy the "Tibia.spr" from your "Tibia version 7.6" client's folder.
 Place it into The Outcast's folder and name it "Tibia76.spr".
+Also, please copy the "Tibia.spr" from your "Tibia version 7.9" client's folder.
+Place it into The Outcast's folder and name it "Tibia79.spr".
 Also, please copy the "Tibia.spr" from your "Tibia version 7.92" client's folder.
-Place it into The Outcast's folder and name it "Tibia79.spr".
+Place it into The Outcast's folder and name it "Tibia792.spr".
+If you do not copy one of the above, you won't be able to use that protocol.
+Other protocols will work as usual.

 On the main menu click on Login.
 Enter the server you want to connect to, the account number and password.
 Under protocol, enter either 760, 770 or 790.
 Click OK.
 Choose one character.